contact-us twitter arrow-right arrow-down search facebook map email close arrow-left arrow-up translate facebook

 Parents consultations

-At the beginning of the school year your child’s class teacher will meet to outline expectations for the year ahead.
-We share these through the learning platforms: Class Dojo and Tapestry.
-There are two further meetings in Autumn Term and in Spring Term.
-Meetings also take place within these sessions for children with special needs supported by the our special needs co-ordinator.
-Parents will be given copies of children's learning levels and targets and can also look at their child's books.
+There are two further meetings in autumn term and in spring term.
+Meetings also take place within these sessions for children with special needs supported by the our SENDCO.
+Parents will be informed of their current attainment and next steps, it is also an opportunity to look at their child's books.
 Parents will be informed of any interventions that their child is receiving and any targets they have if they have a support plan.

 Parents are always welcome to make an appointment to discuss any concerns that they might have about their child.
 We try to operate an open door policy within normal working hours.
 You can also email the office or phone Mrs Cliffe or Mrs Barron for advice.